Kalayaan, Laguna / Boljoon, Cebu / Dauis, Bohol / Magdalena, Laguna, the Philippines

 My soul finds rest in God alone; my salvation comes from him.
 He alone is my rock and my salvation; he is my fortress, I will never be shaken.

-Sleeping in church may sometimes prove to be irresistible, but no one does it as shamelessly as the resident dog of San Juan Bautista (St. John the Baptist) Church in Kalayaan, Laguna.
+Sleeping in church may sometimes prove to be irresistible, but no one did it as shamelessly as the resident dog of San Juan Bautista (St. John the Baptist) Church in Kalayaan, Laguna.
 Curled up in an almost fetal position by the main portal, Golem was the picture of security, contentment, and comfort, with nary a care in the world.
 The alpha dog could not be disturbed from his alpha sleep.
 The church was its refuge.
 A year later, I visited the church again and, as usual, I found this canine sleepyhead napping at the parish priest’s feet during lunch.
 Neither food nor noise roused him from sweet slumber.

 2 Corinthians 5:17